kyriba/cookbook-gitlab/README.md

-# This cookbook is being deprecated in favor of [cookbook-omibus-gitlab](https://gitlab.com/gitlab-org/cookbook-omnibus-gitlab) and package installations
+# This cookbook is being deprecated in favor of [cookbook-omibus-gitlab](https://gitlab.com/gitlab-org/cookbook-omnibus-gitlab) and Omnibus package installations

 GitLab Cookbook
 ===============